go-vela/site/content/installation/server/reference/_index.md

 This variable should be provided as a `string`.

+This property can be updated while the server is running using the [settings component](/docs/installation/server/reference/settings).

 ### VELA_COMPILER_GITHUB

 This configuration variable is used by the [compiler component](/docs/installation/server/reference/compiler/) for the server.